PreciousChicken/blog/content/posts/deja-dup-ubuntu-backup-on-wd-my-cloud.md

 8. Reboot.
 The drive should mount on startup.

-9. Open Backups on Ubuntu (although the name is Deja Dup, it is not known as that), so to Storage location.
+9. Open Backups on Ubuntu (although the name is Deja Dup, it is not known as that) and select 'Storage location'.
 For storage location select 'Local Folder' and then choose `/mnt/Backup` or whatever folder you chose at Step 2.

 10. Select 'Back Up Now' from Overview and set up scheduling.

 These instruction borrow heavily from an [answer on Ubuntu Forums](https://ubuntuforums.org/showthread.php?t=2392742&p=13795542#post13795542), which was helpfully [reposted on Ask Ubuntu](https://askubuntu.com/a/1153732).

-Following the advice from this [answer]